plot-a-pi/pi/README.md

 ## Overview

 Plot a Pi is an interactive, multi-user data visualization application for exploring the universal constant pi.
-It us intended to be used by individuals, groups, and educators for the following purposes:
+It is intended to be used by individuals, groups, and educators for the following purposes:

 * submit circumference/diameter measurements to a global database used to approximate pi
 * explore the effect of sample size on the precision of approximations